-7. Someone may have even have started on your family tree that you can use to begin your family history journey.
+7. Someone may have even have started on the family tree that you can use to begin your family history journey.

 8. Be careful though with any family history research that you find and use as they may have inaccuracies.

-9. You will need to verify any facts that you find before you start adding it to your own tree.
+9. You will need to verify any facts that you find before you start adding them to your tree.

 10. Use the Evernote tool to help you order the notes that you will make while you research.

 Beginning your journey

 11. Cite your sources of information.
 Trust me it will help you further down the road.

 12. Concentrate on one line and then a family member at a time.
 Otherwise, you will become distracted while you are researching.